-2720 Systems-level Reviews
+Systems-level Reviews

 Several studies have looked at system-level approaches to improving immunization compliance, for example, organizational aspects, policies, and actions of local health departments, and at state and local vaccination requirements.
-As one of the most effective practices, the CDC notes that

-"State and local vaccination requirements for daycare and school entry are important tools for maintaining high vaccination coverage rates, and, in turn, lower rates of vaccine-preventable diseases (VPDs)."186 However, as previously noted, all States allow for medical exemptions, and some state statutes allow exemptions for religious or philosophical reasons.
+As one of the most effective practices, the CDC notes that lower rates of vaccine-preventable diseases (VPDs).\189 However, as previously noted, all States allow for medical exemptions, and some state statutes allow exemptions for religious or philosophical reasons.
 Studies by Yang and Silverman and Opel and Omer have found that complementing state-mandated vaccination requirements with additional health care efforts, such as reaching out to uncertain parents for further discussion and emphasizing that vaccination is the default policy (and that exemptions are to be the exception), can improve vaccination coverage rates.
-234,235